Waste Discharge Authorizations

 Industries or activities not listed in either Schedule 1 or 2 do not require a formal authorization or registration to discharge waste to the environment; however, discharges must not cause pollution.

-Where problems exist, the Ministry may issue an order requiring that discharging activities cease, contamination cleaned up, and pollution prevention
+Where problems exist, the Ministry may issue an order requiring that discharging activities cease, contamination is cleaned up, and pollution prevention occurs.

 Applying for Authorizations